AaltoSciComp/scicomp-docs/aalto/opensource.rst

    type of exclusive license away - Aalto keeps full right to future use.

 #.
-Get the consent of all authors and their supervisors.
+Get the consent of all authors and their supervisors and/or funders.
 There are no
    particular requirements for this, the only need is proving it later in case a question ever arises.
 You should also make sure that your particular funding source/collaboration agreements don't have any